Credit Restoration Of Texas logo

 Credit Restoration of Texas (CRTX) was founded in 2007 and has spent nearly two decades helping consumers and business owners address damaged credit.
 Operating out of Texas but serving clients across the United States, the company holds a BBB A+ rating and describes itself as registered and bonded.
 With over 10,000 clients served and a 4.8-star Google rating from more than 100 reviews, CRTX has built a notable regional reputation that extends well beyond its home state.

 The company's core offering is credit repair: acting as a client's representative to dispute inaccurate, obsolete, or unverifiable items on credit reports through dispute letters and debt validation requests sent to creditors and the major credit bureaus.
-Beyond credit repair, CRTX offers a notably broad range of services including personal and business debt settlement and management, legal action to remove inaccurate reporting, identity theft restoration and protection, business credit building and funding (including options without personal guarantees), personal credit establishment for those starting from scratch, and ongoing credit monitoring.
+Beyond credit repair, CRTX offers a notably broad range of services including personal and business debt settlement and management, legal action to remove inaccurate reporting, identity theft restoration and protection, business credit building and funding (including options without personal stated terms), personal credit establishment for those starting from scratch, and ongoing credit monitoring.
 A free credit analysis and consultation is offered to new prospective clients.

 What sets CRTX apart from many competitors is its 24/7 online client portal, where both clients and referral partners receive login credentials at signup and can track credit repair progress in real time — a transparency feature not universally offered in the industry.
-The company claims a "Best Guarantee in the Industry," has been featured on TV and radio, and named staff members (Dennis, Roby) appear consistently in client reviews, suggesting a personalized rather than purely automated service model.
+The company claims a "Best listed refund term in the Industry," has been featured on TV and radio, and named staff members (Dennis, Roby) appear consistently in client reviews, suggesting a personalized rather than purely automated service model.
 Its 19-year operating history is a meaningful signal of stability in an industry crowded with short-lived operators.

 The most significant drawback is a complete lack of pricing transparency: no fees, tiers, or monthly costs are disclosed on the website, requiring every prospective client to contact the company for a quote.
-Similarly, the "Best Guarantee" claim carries no disclosed terms, conditions, or refund specifics, making it difficult to evaluate independently.
+Similarly, the "Best listed refund term" claim carries no disclosed terms, conditions, or refund specifics, making it difficult to evaluate independently.
 BBB accreditation status could not be confirmed — only the A+ rating is stated on the site.
 The client portal appears web-based with no dedicated mobile app mentioned.
 For consumers who want upfront, comparable pricing before making a call, CRTX will require an extra step of due diligence.
 Consumers who successfully repair their credit often find better rates on installment loans, secured credit cards, and other financial products.

 Services & Features